tejaswiniR161/fetchRewardsAssessment/README.md

 <br/>

 ### /getPoints API - get request
+### Can be accessed at localhost:3000/getPoints
 #### Gives the current points for every payer, the output screens are attached below,

 <img height="100%" width="100%" src="/Screenshots/getPoints1.png"/>
 <br/>

 ### /deductPoints API - Post request with JSON body - Response is a JSON Object with the payer name mapped with the points deducted
+### Can be accessed at localhost:3000/deductPoints
 #### This deducts the points from payers based on timestamp and available points as described in the question, the output screens are attached below,

-Sample request body as mentioned in the example is listed below
+Sample request body is as follows,

 {
 	"points":5000